solutionsanz/docker-images/OracleInstantClient-ADW/README.md

 # About this Docker Image

-Note: This Docker Image extends the base capabilities of the offical Oracle OracleInstantClient Docker image by including a reference to the credential wallet file and  TNS_ADMIN environment variable required for connectivity to the Oracle Autonomous Data Warehouse.
+Note: This Docker Image extends the base capabilities of the offical Oracle OracleInstantClient Docker image by including a reference to the ADW credential wallet file and the TNS_ADMIN environment variable required for connectivity to the Oracle Autonomous Data Warehouse.

 This Docker image contains the Oracle Instant Client 'Basic', 'SDK' and 'SQL*Plus' packages.
 It can be extended to run OCI, OCCI, and JDBC applications.
 It can also be extended to build and run scripting language drivers that use OCI such as Python's cx_Oracle, Node.js's node-oracledb, PHP's OCI8, and Ruby's ruby-oci8.